Stepaside Ironworks Circular

 - For this walk though, after travelling a short distance, turn right again, and walk past the children's play area and across a bridge from where there are lovely views across water meadows down the valley.

 - Continue following the waymarked path as it rises steeply into the wooded hillside.
-Where the path forks (4), take the left hand option and continue uphill until you climb a stile onto a narrow country lane.
+Where the path forks at the top of a series of steps (4), take the left hand option and continue uphill (going straight ahead where it crosses another forestry path) until you climb 2 stiles onto a narrow country lane.

 - There are panoramic landscape views from here with, on fine days (as they nearly always are in Pembrokeshire!), the sea visible glistening in the distance to the south